pandafire5740/LegalGPT/README.md

 - "Summarize all documents"
 - "What are the key terms in the NDA?"
 - "Find all payment deadlines"
+- "In “Master_Services_Agreement_Long_Form.pdf”, what is the renewal clause?"

+#### Targeted File Questions
+- Mention the filename (with or without extension) to zero in on that document
+- Aliases like "Master Services Agreement" or "MSA" are detected automatically
+- If a file can’t be located, LegalGPT will respond with a plain-language warning

 ## ⚡ Performance